 Here’s the thing about 14-year-olds: they know what they want.
-And for their birthday this year, my twin girls wanted a bowling party / sleepover and they wanted their primary party color to be ginger.
+And this year, my twin girls wanted a bowling birthday party / sleepover and they wanted their primary party color to be ginger.
 Allllright-y then.

 Fortunately for me, I found Jula Paper Co, a fabulous printables seller on Etsy who is happy to customize party colors.
 She created a digital invitation for me, and sent a professionally printed banner and thank you cards.
 The paper quality was terrific, and not having to trim printables was a huge time saver for me.